angiegarrett15/angiegarrett15/README.md

 - 👋 Hi, I’m @angiegarrett15
 - 👀 I’m interested in learning.
 - 🌱 I’m currently learning how to relate to the world through data.
-- 💞️ I’m looking to collaborate on UAB assignments.
+- 💞️ I’m looking to collaborate on UMMC assignments.
-- 📫 How to reach me garretar@uab.edu
+- 📫 How to reach me agarrett1@umc.edu

 <!---
 angiegarrett15/angiegarrett15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.